More Than 30 Years of Experience 770-515-0951

 People often inquire about the price of something before they decide to purchase it.
 That’s especially true when something is more expensive.
 You take the time to really consider the price of a car compared to a hamburger.
 Therefore, it makes sense that you would want to understand the cost of a criminal defense lawyer before deciding to hire one.
 However, just considering the cost would be rash.
 It’s important to first consider what it is you are paying for when you hire a criminal defense lawyer.
-The truth is, it’s not possible to say exactly what a lawyer will cost because it’s different for different lawyers.
+The truth is, it’s not possible to say exactly what a lawyer will cost in Georgia because it’s different for different lawyers.
 First, you will want to consider what you are looking for in a criminal defense lawyer and balance that against the costs of that attorney.

 The job of a criminal defense lawyer is to represent and advise you through the legal process.
 They can help you with several different matters, including: